primer76/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Counts the number of lines that contains patter specified Display lines with pattern root and 3 lines after Display all the lines except ones containing bins
+Counts the number of lines that contains patter specified Display lines with pattern root and 3 lines after Display all the lines except ones containing bins Display lines of a file starting with a specific letter